silksil/personalLearnings/productivity.md

 Keeping the bigger picture in mind prevent you from working on stuff that doesn't matter.

 ### 3. Follow a methodology
-Systems and methodologies can help you to contiounsly focus on what matters (so it should cover the two points above).
+Systems and methodologies can help you to contiounsly guide in being effective.
 How this methodology looks in practice depends highly on the context you are working in, for example:

 - Online Marketing: GROWS process.
 - Programming / project management: SCRUM